amitmse/in_Python_/Neural Network/README.md

 	This is because the target classes in these applications are hard to classify.
 	A simple feedforward neural network is equipped to deal with data which contains a lot of noise.
 	Feedforward neural networks are also relatively simple to maintain.

-	In most cases this type of networks is trained using Backpropagation method.

 ## This one round of forward and back propagation iteration is known as one training iteration aka “Epoch“.